Record

 Sources: the records; 'Register of missionaries (clerical, lay & female) and native clergy from 1804 to 1904', Church Missionary Society, 1905 (annotated version); 'Proceedings of the Church Missionary Society for Africa and the East'; BBC website, online magazine, 3 December 2003 available at http://news.bbc.co.uk/1/hi/magazine/3234516.stm (accessed 24/08/16).

-Archival NoteCatalogued by I. Frlan.
-Cataloguing undertaken August 2016-March 2017.
-Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Missionary Society cataloguing guidelines.
-The collection was originally held under the title 'Personal papers of Ida, Ernest and Irene Hamilton'; the title was revised on receipt of the additional papers from the donors in 2017.
+Archival NoteCatalogued 2016; updated 2025.
+Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Mission Society cataloguing guidelines.
+The collection was originally catalogued under the title 'Personal papers of Ida, Ernest and Irene Hamilton'; the title was revised on receipt of the additional papers from the donors in 2017.

-OriginalsThe originals of family papers and family photocopies have been retained by the donor.
+OriginalsThe originals of family papers and family photocopies have been retained by the donors.

-Related MaterialFurther records relating to the Hamiltons, to CMS missionary training and missions in West China can be found in the CMS archive (GB 0150 CMS).
-An online exhibition featuring digital copies of photographs of mission work in West China can be seen through Cadbury Research Library Flickr pages under the title 'Turn of the century China: an exhibition of late 19th, and early 20th, century photographs' (https://www.flickr.com/photos/cadburyresearchlibrary/sets/72157643584339255).
+Related MaterialFurther records relating to the Hamiltons and to CMS missionary training and missions in West China can be found in the CMS archive (GB 0150 CMS).

 Showcase